 Emperor Constantine I, also known as Constantine the Great, was a Roman emperor who ruled from 306 to 337 AD.

-He is known for his significant contributions to the Roman Empire and his role in the spread of Christianity.
+He is widely recognized for his transformative contributions to the Roman Empire and his pivotal role in the spread and establishment of Christianity within the empire.

-Here is an overview of his childhood, military career, achievements, Christianity, and his basilica:
+Here is an overview of Emperor Constantine childhood, military career, achievements, relationship with Christianity, and his monumental basilica:

 Father